 - salt & pepper to taste

-- Add 2 Tbsp of olive oil and 2 Tbsp of butter to the inner pot of the Ninja Foodi and turn the Sear/Sauté on high.
+- Add 2 tablespoon of olive oil and 2 tablespoon of butter to the inner pot of the Ninja Foodi and turn the Sear/Sauté on high.
 Allow the butter and oil to heat up, but make sure it doesn't burn.

 - Slice the chicken breasts in half, lengthwise.
 You want the thickness to be about ½-1" thick and 4 pieces of chicken about the same size.